Ojos del Salado Volcano (6.893 masl) Expedition

 We include:

-• Pick up at home, hotel, hostel or meeting point previously agreed with the client.
+• Pick up at home, hotel, hostel or meeting point previously agreed with the client in Copiapó.

 • Snack / Breakfast.